 Chapter 33Can I get rid of Taxes

 Chapter 38Do you ever "Not Get" a Discharge?

 Talk to your co-signer.
-You had to have them guarantee that you would pay your loan, so they signed your loan papers.
+Perhaps they already filed a bankruptcy with Geraci Law and you don’t have to worry!
+Perhaps they need to and you can come in with them.
 You may want to pay that loan to protect your co-signer.
-Your co-signer might say, "Go ahead and file Chapter 7 and I will pay this one off for you" or "I filed bankruptcy myself, so don't worry, I already got rid of this debt."
+Or, your co-signer might say, "Go ahead and file Chapter 7 and I will pay this one off for you" or "I filed bankruptcy myself, so don't worry, I already got rid of this debt."

 You can also file Chapter 13 and pay a co-signed debt to protect your co-signer.
 You can file Chapter 7 and still pay the co-signed debt to protect the co-signer.
 Or you can file either and let the co-signed decide what to do if the creditor goes after them on their guarantee.